Polymarket/multi-endpoint-provider/README.md

 # @polymarket/multi-endpoint-provider

-ethers.js JsonRpcProvider and Web3Provider that try backup rpc endpoints when requests fail
+ethers.js JsonRpcProvider and Web3Provider that try backup rpc endpoints when requests fail.

+This package is expects ethers.js as a peer dependency so that different versions of ethers don't conflict.

 ```typescript